cloudmesh-community/book/chapters/linux/ssh-windows.md

 available for Windows, although it is in beta.
 If you like to use other methods we have included alternatives.

 ## OpenSSH Client on Windows

-In case you need access to ssh Microsoft has fortunately updated their software to be able to run it directly from the Windows commandline including PowerShell.
+software to be able to run it directly from the Windows commandline including PowerShell.